hamzakhalil798/DRAEM-Tensoflow/README.md

 ```

 # Training
-DRAEM has two Models.
-A reconstructive Model that reconstructs the Augmented Image and A Discriminative Model that predicts the Anomaly Mask.
-First Train the Reconstructed Model by :
+The DRAEM system employs a dual-model approach, consisting of a reconstructive model and a discriminative model.
+The reconstructive model is responsible for reconstructing augmented images, while the discriminative model predicts an anomaly mask.

-Pass the folder containing the training dataset to the Train_model_1.py script as the --data_path argument and the folder locating the anomaly source images as the --anomaly_source_path argument.
-The training script also requires learning rate (--lr), epochs (--epochs), path to store checkpoints (--checkpoint_path) and (--object_name) (--load_epoch)  Provide if Reconstructive Model was previously Trained and Training needs to be continued.
-Default is 0 , Training Starts from zero.
+To train the reconstructive model, the training dataset must be passed to the 'Train_model_1.py' script as the '--data_path' argument, and the folder containing the anomaly source images must be provided as the '--anomaly_source_path' argument.
+Additionally, the script requires the specification of the learning rate ('--lr'), the number of training epochs ('--epochs'), the path to store checkpoints ('--checkpoint_path'), and the object name ('--object_name').
+If the reconstructive model has been previously trained, and training is to be continued, the '--load_epoch' argument must also be provided.
+By default, the training starts from the first epoch (0).
 Example:

 ```
 python Train_model_1.py --object_name 'bottle' --lr 0.0001  --epochs 700 --load_epoch 100 --data_path ./datasets/mvtec/ --anomaly_source_path ./datasets/dtd/images/ --checkpoint_path ./checkpoints/
 ```
- After 50 epochs the Model is saved in checkpoints_path.
+For example, after 50 training epochs, the model will be saved in the specified 'checkpoints_path' directory.

- After Reconstructive Model is Trained Next step is to Train Discriminative Model.
-The Discriminative Model automatically laods the latest trained Reconstructive Model from checkpoints_path and loads it.
- (--load_epoch) Provide if Discriminative Model was previously Trained and Training needs to be continued.
-Default is 0 , Training Starts from zero.
+The next step is to train the discriminative model, which automatically loads the latest trained reconstructive model from the 'checkpoints_path' directory.
+The '--load_epoch' argument can be used to specify a previously trained model, if training is to be continued.
+By default, the training starts from the first epoch (0).
  Example :

  ```